 Walkers — Live it Up!
 Tours through the city’s streets and strolls along its waterfront areas begin in May.
 Sailboats, small craft, and power boats can go out to sea only about six months of the year; the rest of the time they doze on the shore because of the ice conditions.
 In late April/early May, boating season officially opens, and lovers of the sea go out on their first trips through the bays and picturesque coves.

-The cherry on top of this bright spring cake of Vladivostok has been replaced by a clam: there is a mussel festival in the city May 11-20.
-Sampling local dishes from fresh mollusks and visiting the "mussel" picnic, where they prepare Far Eastern pilaf, are a must during this time.
-After all, it is impossible to learn about the city without trying what inhabitants have been eating for many generations.
+The cherry on top of this bright spring cake of Vladivostok has been replaced by a clam: there is a mussel festival in the city May 16-26.
+Try local dishes from fresh mollusks in restaurants participants.

 Overall, spring is a splendid period to enjoy a marvelous time in a wonderful city: lots of walking and tasty eateries, photographing retreating ice and the burgeoning cityscape, and uploading pictures with the hashtag #discovervladivostok.
 The best shots will definitely appear on our social networks to inspire new adventurers to visit Vladivostok.